akhilbond/akhilbond.github.io/Courses/Data_Structures/notes.md

 ~~~

 - This can be useful in circular lists because then you can write the code to delete the head in your code, which will then create a circular list.

+### Doubly Linked lists

+- A doubly linked list is a list where each node has a pointer to the next node and also the previous node.
+This can be useful in optimizing code when you have to search for the node which is right before another target node or going backwards through a list.

+### Recursion with linked lists

+-